How Do You Check The Voltage Of A Harley-Davidson Battery?

 Maintaining your Harley-Davidson battery is important for reliable starting power and electrical system performance.
 Regular battery maintenance will not only extend its lifespan but also enhance your overall riding experience.
 Here are some of the key steps that you should keep in mind for Harley-Davidson battery maintenance.

-See also How Do You Recharge A Harley-Davidson Battery?
+See also How Do You Install A Battery On A Harley-Davidson?

 #1.
 Clean the battery terminals